Konrad Kay and Mickey Down

 KK

-As two male writers, if we could write strong female protagonists at the time, culturally, it was a thing that was selling quite a lot.
-With Industry, we’re talking about a hyper-masculine workspace.
-To us, the stories that hadn’t been told in that space were a female experience in those hyper-toxic masculine environments was at the center.
-When I went to Morgan Stanley, a lot of my female friends had stories that you just wouldn’t believe.
-This was just slightly pre-MeToo.
-But it felt like an original way of exploring a territory that people knew really well.
-The lens that’s been chosen to show that world has always been old, white, and male.
-So we thought it would be a subversive way to tell the story in a way that would organically track.
-I always thought it was interesting how women navigated their own femininity in those spaces.
-What I noticed predominantly was that, this is a huge generalization, but I’m talking about this in very broad strokes, women would become either hyper-feminine or hyper-masculine.
-So they would either toughen themselves up and become one of the boys, or they’d become a kind of object of desire for the boys.
-That’s a very reductive way of looking at it.
-But in terms of the way I saw successful women behave, it was always one of those two archetypes.
+As two male writers, if we could write strong female protagonists, culturally that was something selling quite well at the time.
+With Industry, we’re dealing with a hyper-masculine workspace.
+To us, the stories that hadn’t really been told in that space centered a female experience inside those hyper-toxic environments.
+When I went to Morgan Stanley, a lot of my female friends had stories you just wouldn’t believe.
+This was slightly pre–MeToo.
+It felt like an original way of exploring territory people thought they already knew well.
+The lens typically used to depict that world has been old, white, and male.
+So we thought it would be a subversive way to tell the story—one that would still feel organic.

 EO